Lens App vs Coinscope

 What a Lens App vs Coinscope test can still get wrong

-- Low-light coin photos can hide mint marks, date digits, metal tone, and edge details.
-A bright indirect light source gives the scanner more useful information.
+- Low-light or blurry coin photos can hide mint marks, date digits, metal tone, edge details, and holder text.
+Use bright indirect light and photograph the coin itself rather than relying on surrounding handwriting.

 - Damaged coins can confuse visual matching when corrosion, scratches, cleaning, holes, or heavy wear remove design features that separate similar issues.